winstontsai/RottenBot/README.md

 # RottenBot
-This is a bot/script to help edit Rotten Tomatoes scores and citation on Wikipedia film articles.
+Bot to help edit Rotten Tomatoes scores and citations on Wikipedia film articles.